-- Water quality sensors which measure the pH, BOD, COD and other microbial contaminants.
-It also measures the ion parameters like Arsenic, Iron or any other compounds.
+- Water quality sensors, which measure pH, BOD, COD and other microbial contaminants; these also measures ion parameters like arsenic, iron or other compounds

-- Smoke sensors are required for industrial environmental conditions or maybe for a place which is smoke- prone.
+- Smoke sensors, which are required for industrial environmental conditions or smoke- prone places

-USEPA (US Environmental Protection Agency) has evaluated sensors with their conventional methods so that they can be utilised for research purposes and IoT applications.
-The Alphasense OPC N2 sensor is for PM 10 and PM 2.5 monitoring.
+Alphasense OPC N2 sensor is for PM 10 and PM 2.5 monitoring.
 This was tested through GRIMM, which is a certified handheld monitor.
 So far, these sensors have not been internationally certified.
-What I meant to say is that you won’t get USEPA certified sensors, but you will get USEPA evaluated sensors.
-This is because the technology is new and it keeps on evolving.
-After every six months, you will find a new version of those sensors.
+Essentially, these are not USEPA-certified sensors, but are USEPA-evaluated sensors.
+This is because the technology is new, and it keeps on evolving.
+Every six months there is a new version of these sensors.

 AQMesh, CairClip and CitySense are gas phase sensors.
-These are being evaluated by the USEPA and are internationally funded projects.
+These are being evaluated by USEPA, and are internationally-funded projects.
 The systems are being tested against standard instrumentation techniques.

 A typical regulatory monitor is quite expensive, and is based on analytical methods (not sensor).
-It is highly reliable but it is stationary, that means it cannot be moved from one place to another.
+It is highly-reliable, but stationary.
 Moreover, trained staff is required to operate it.
-One of its advantages is that it can operate upto 10+ years.
+One of its advantages is that it can operate for more than ten years.
 But it needs to be calibrated quarterly.

 On the other hand, a typical low-cost monitor does not require too much training, but then it has a limited lifetime.

-The current technology is expensive, provides only a snapshot of the data, requires expertise to use it and takes time in lab analysis.
+The current technology is expensive, provides only a snapshot of data, requires expertise to use and takes time in lab analysis.

-What we at the National Environmental Engineering Research Institute are targeting is, to develop a new technology, with IoT included in it, that will be low cost, easy to use and will provide continuous data.
-However, those technology needs to have a QA/QC approval and there is no common agency which is approving these techniques.
-This is one of the problems we are facing.
+National Environmental Engineering Research Institute is developing a new technology that includes the IoT, and will be low-cost, easy to use and provide continuous data.
+However, such technology needs to have a QA/QC approval, and there is no common agency for approving these techniques.

-Sensor characteristics include stability, detection limit, repeatability and reproductibility and cost, while user requirements includes measurement duration, data quality and budget.
+Sensor characteristics include stability, detection limit, repeatability and reproducibility, and cost, while user requirements include measurement duration, data quality and budget.

 A sensor’s lifetime is only two or three years.
-The sensitivity, stability and the longevity of the sensors need to be improved for its operation.
+Sensitivity, stability and longevity of the sensor need to be improved for its operation.

-The Indian Government has defined the air quality index.
-It uses “one number-one colour-one description” to judge air quality.
+The Indian government has defined air quality index (AQI).
+It uses one number, one colour, one description to judge air quality.
 From this, it can be known that PM 10 is the highest polluting among all pollutants.

-Our findings say that low-cost sensors dominate the market and a few sensing elements exist.
+Council of Scientific & Industrial Research (CSIR) has conducted its own case study by installing ten IoT-based sensors in Delhi.
+The findings say that low-cost sensors dominate the market and a few sensing elements exist.
 More research needs to be done on sensing elements.
-PM sensors are widely available as compared to the gas phase sensors.
-The sensors are mostly dominated by electrochemical or metal oxides.
+PM sensors are widely available as compared to gas phase sensors.

 Two major challenges for sensor application are: